And if you have a recent flagship phone - you might already be compatible!

 Now that commercial service is authorized, the CBRS Alliance has announced the "OnGo" branding to indicate certified compatible devices, defining OnGo as:

 "OnGo is uncompromised connectivity.
 It puts the power of your wireless network in your hands to empower and extend new business opportunities for your organization."

 In other words - OnGo is just marketing hype and branding for CBRS.

 Typically when a new LTE band is authorized, it takes years for compatible devices to make it to market.

-But since CBRS has been in the works for such a long time - the latest generation of LTE modem chipsets already have support built in.
+But since CBRS has been in the works for such a long time - the latest generation of LTE modem chipsets already have support built-in.

 The iPhone 11 line, Google’s Pixel 4, LG’s G8 ThinQ, the OnePlus 7 Pro, and Samsung Galaxy S10 series are all already CBRS / OnGo compatible.

-It will however still take time for carriers to do much with CBRS - and since this is a relatively short range frequency band it may primarily be used for enhanced indoor and urban coverage.
+It will however still take time for carriers to do much with CBRS - and since this is a relatively short-range frequency band it may primarily be used for enhanced indoor and urban coverage.

-There will also eventually be private networks using CBRS technology - perhaps allowing companies or schools to deploy devices that work "on campus" without needing paid cellular plans at all, or for businesses and apartment building with poor coverage to use their own CBRS gear to provide cellular service indoors.
+There will also eventually be private networks using CBRS technology - perhaps allowing companies or schools to deploy devices that work "on campus" without needing paid cellular plans at all, or for businesses and apartment buildings with poor coverage to use their own CBRS gear to provide cellular service indoors.